Sports Coach Logo Sports Coach Training Principles Fitness Components

 • The visual and physical similarity to natural pitches

-Once these issues have been tackled, synthetic sporting surfaces will probably become more popular, as their benefits will outweigh their weaknesses.
-They can be used to boost your performance, provide a useful surface in difficult climates, and reduce the cost of maintenance.
+Once these issues have been tackled, synthetic sporting surfaces will become more popular, as their benefits outweigh their weaknesses.
+They can boost your performance, provide a useful surface in difficult climates, and reduce the cost of maintenance.

 Conclusion

-Many different surfaces have been used in sports throughout the years, and other organisations have taken different approaches to this.
+Many different sports surfaces have been used in sports, and other organisations have taken different approaches.
 Natural pitches always seem the most desirable, but artificial turf has been convenient when that has not been possible.
-As the technology behind them improves, artificial pitches are likely to see much more use as the positive aspects begin to outweigh the dwindling negatives.
+As the technology behind them improves, artificial pitches will likely see much more use as the positive aspects outweigh the dwindling negatives.

 Page Reference